 Q: Who is your favorite character Shadow King and why?

 Q: What can you tell us about your upcoming works?

 Q: When do you enjoy doing when you’re not writing?

 A: You’ll probably find me at the barn.
 I love animals.
 I've almost always had cats and dogs for pets.
 We lost our 19-year-old cat a while back, and I still miss her (and her brother).
 One day we'll have another but I'm not ready yet.
 I’ve also ridden horses since I was little.
 Right now I have a 14-year-old mare and get to ride three to four days a week.
 I’ve competed in hunters, jumpers and eventing (but at a very low local level) – I really ride for the enjoyment of spending time at the barn.

-(Later capture)

-Q: What’s easier for you, writing the rough draft or editing?